heylight/canvas-select/README.md

 # What's New?

-> It's include zoom with panning.
+> Improved zoom with panning.
+> Added scrollbar to scroll page after zoom.
 > You can also pass shortcut key to delete annotate data.
 > User can also make connectivity between ractangles.
 > User can show/hide annotation labels